Have you ever marveled at how people who lack self awareness tend to react?

 Of course, we should not take on the responsibilities of others, so it is perfectly normal to assert yourself and refuse to take responsibility for something that genuinely was not your business.

 However, if someone cannot fulfill their responsibilities and always blame others or make excuses, most likely their self-awareness is low.

 4. You Cannot Take Criticism

 People with low self awareness tend to be emotionally unstable when someone criticizes them.
 We all get a little defensive and reject negative feedback even if it can be constructive.

 However, with high self-awareness and emotional intelligence, we can evaluate criticism as necessary, healthy, constructive or otherwise.

 5. You Continue to Engage in Unhealthy Behavior

-When we lack self-awareness, we might do things that do not serve us well.
-We might continue to do them even though we know they are unhealthy.
+When we lack self-awareness, we may do things that do not serve us well.
+We may continue to do them even though we know they are unhealthy.

 How to Develop Self-Awareness